-New Year's Day, Memorial Day + Day after (Inservice Day), Independence Day + 1 (Distance Education Day after), Labor Day, Thanksgiving Day + 1 (Distance Education Day After), December 24 (Distance Education), December 25th through December 31st.
+New Year's Day, Memorial Day + Day after (Distance Education), Independence Day, Labor Day, Thanksgiving Day + Day After (Distance Education), December 24 (Distance Education), December 25th through December 31st.

 Additional days for Instructor In-service training and/or other school closures will be posted/published and/or announced to future professionals.
 During these periods of holidays and planned closures, the campuses may be closed for classes, but may be open for administrative purposes.